bluurryy/bump-scope/README.md

 You need an initialized bump to create scopes via `scoped` and `scope_guard`.
 You can convert an uninitialized `Bump(Scope)` into an initialized one with `into_init` or `as_init(_mut)`.

-The point of uninitialized bump allocators is that they don't need to allocate memory and are const constructible when the feature `nightly-const-refs-to-static` is enabled.
+The point of uninitialized bump allocators is that they don't need to allocate memory.
+They are const constructible when the feature `nightly-const-refs-to-static` is enabled.
 This makes a thread local bump constructible with the `const {}` syntax, making it more performant.

 [//]: # (END_OF_CRATE_DOCS)